 About: Pemphigus is a rare group of autoimmune diseases in cats where the cat’s own immune system attacks the tissues due to an overproduction of autoantibodies affecting layers of the skin.

-The cause may be a genetic predisposition, a history of inflammatory skin diseases or certain medications.
+Causes: Genetic predisposition, a history of inflammatory skin diseases or certain medications.
 In many cases, a cause can not be determined (idiopathic).

 What is pemphigus?